 - But don’t we need to die to self?
 No. Those words are not in the Bible.
 The closest thing is “our old self died” or “our old self was crucified”–past tense–found in Romans 6.
 Christian, you don’t need to die to self.
 You already died when you believed Jesus forgave you.
 You’ve received a new self.
 You simply need to learn more about the fact that you have died, in spirit, you have received a new spirit, and Jesus’ Spirit has joined your spirit never to leave again!
 You have a good self so be yourself!
 (See Romans 6:6-11, Galatians 2:20, 2 Corinthians 5:17, Colossians 1:22, 3:3, 1 Corinthians 6:17).

 A prayer for you: Heavenly Father, thank you for grace and truth.
 Thank you for Jesus.
 Thank you for sending Him here to remove all of my sin punishment for good!
 Please teach me even more about Him.
 Right now, I lift up all who are reading this, directly to you.
 So many of these dear readers have been taught a mixture of Law, grace, and truth.
 Please begin to help them sift through this terrible concoction.
 Teach them how to remove the stuff they shouldn’t be thinking about, and strengthen the stuff they should be.
-Help them grow in the knowledge of Jesus Christ.
+Help them grow each day.
 Amen.